How our Quotation Forms can Help (5 productivity boosters)

 How Effective are your RFP’s?
 (3 Key Indicators)

-How Effective are your RFP’s and the three key indicators to measure to help you improve.
-That is the question and unfortunately many professionals do not have this question on our radars.
-We often roll them out the door not truly realizing how ineffective they are or how we may be wasting time by not achieving the desired result.
+That is the question—and unfortunately, many professionals don’t have it on their radar.
+We often roll these documents out the door without realizing how ineffective they are, or how much time we may be wasting by not achieving the desired result.

 What determines the correct content and effectiveness of the RFP are identified in these 3 key indicators below: